hzla/Pokeweb-Live/README.md

 To view a history of your edits, go to the Logs tab in the navbar on the rop right.

 Quick Tip: If you want to save time on exporting roms, you can open the session_settings.json file in the root folder after loading a rom.

 If you change "output_arm9": true to  "output_arm9": false, you can save about 5 seconds in rom export time.
 The arm9 is only used for editing TMs and if you want to enable TM editing again, you can change it back to "output_arm9": true.

+If your rom has fairy typing implented change  "fairy": false to "fairy": true, to support fairy typing edits.

 ## Carrying Over Rom Data To Newer Releases